Living Trusts and Irrevocable Trusts

 - Minimize Estate Tax – If the value of your estate is greater than the threshold for estate tax liability, an irrevocable trust can minimize or eliminate the tax debt your beneficiaries will face.

 For more information about estate planning trusts and if a trust should be included in your comprehensive estate plan contact our firm at 630-882-9117 to schedule a consultation.
-Our firm works with clients throughout Will County, DuPage County, Kendall County and Kane County.
+Our firm works with clients throughout in and surrounding the Yorkville, Plano, Oswego, Sandwich, Shorewood, Plainfield, and Joliet areas.